-Marie obtained an Associate Degree in management at NYU, a bachelor’s degree in Education at Empire State College, a Master’s degree as a Reading Specialist at Queens College and a Master’s Creole bilingual extention at City College.
-She also pursued a Master’s degree in Theology at St. John’s University.
+Marie earned an Associate Degree in Management from New York University, a Bachelor’s Degree in Education from Empire State College, a Master’s Degree as a Reading Specialist from Queens College, and a Master’s degree in Creole Bilingual Education from City College.
+She also pursued graduate studies in Theology at St. John’s University.

-Marie has planned, organized, implemented and sponsored with CORA a community development project for the town of Anse-a-Veau which she managed during the summers of 2014 and 2015.
-She is organizing a summer camp for 50 disadvantaged children in the rural area of Brossard.
+In collaboration with CORA, she planned, organized, implemented, and sponsored a community development project for the town of Anse-à-Veau, managing it during the summers of 2014 and 2015.
+She organized a summer camp for 50 disadvantaged children in the rural area of Brossard and sponsored another camp in Morisseau, Nippes.
+She continues to serve as an administrative volunteer for the group.

 This is the diary of my travels to Haiti.